 People with endometriosis may have constant symptoms, or there may be no symptoms at all.
 The most common symptom is pain, which is caused by the out-of-place tissue.
 Some women have pain all the time, and some only have pain at certain points in their cycle.
 It is also possible to have pain only during certain activities, such as during sex or exercise.

-Treatment for endometriosis can include hormone therapy or laparoscopic surgery.
+Treatment for fertility caused by endometriosis may include hormone therapy or laparoscopic surgery.
 Hormone therapy can reduce the growth of implants, and surgery is an option to remove existing implants.
 Contrary to what some believe, pain medicine does not treat endometriosis.
 It may help with the pain, but it has no effect on fertility.

 What is ReceptivaDx?